GK3077/Disease-Prediction-Using-Machine-Learning/README.md

 <li>Prediction Function: A function is defined to predict diseases based on input symptoms.
 It utilizes the combined model for predictions.</li></ul>

 ### Results
-<ul><li>Model Performance: All models achieved 100% accuracy on both training and testing datasets.</li>
+- Model Performance: All models achieved 100% accuracy on both training and testing datasets.
-<li>Combined Model: The combined model also achieved 100% accuracy on the test dataset.</li>
+- Combined Model: The combined model also achieved 100% accuracy on the test dataset.
-<li>Prediction Function: The provided function accurately predicts diseases based on input symptoms.</li></ul>
+- Prediction Function: The provided function accurately predicts diseases based on input symptoms.

 ### Example